apachols/rabble/NOTES.md

 ## TODO

+- Test multiplayer on digital ocean

 - You can see the blank in the tile rack :|
 - Bingo scoring rules
 - Shuffled rack order preserved on server when state changes.
 - Display error on invalid play
 - Handle blanks 1: submit word
 - Tests for Rabble game file

-- Test multiplayer on heroku
+- Recent games list has dates and opponents

 - Victory conditions
 - Update server scores